Dev-cmyser/Notes/Neovim config showcase.md

 Hi !
 Today I want to show my neovim configuration on lua
-I use Linux mint on job and Manjaro at home maybe on different distributes or Os will be different
+I use Linux mint on job and Manjaro at home

+maybe on different distributes or Os your experience will be a little different

 This config is a fork from Purple school channel
 (link on base video in description)